rescript-lang/rescript-vscode/CONTRIBUTING.md

 _This below will automatically release the LSP package as well._

 1. Bump the version to an _even minor_ version number in `package.json` and `server/package.json` and their lockfiles.
 It's very important that it's an even minor like `1.8.0`, and not `1.7.0`.
 This is because even minors are reserved for actual releases, and uneven minors for pre-releases.
 Commit and push the version bump.
-2. Make sure @ryyppy is aware of your changes.
-He needs to sync them over to the vim plugin.
-3. Let CI build your version bump commit.
+2. Let CI build your version bump commit.
-4. Tag the commit with the version number (e.g. `git tag 1.6.0`) and push the tag (e.g. `git push origin 1.6.0`).
+3. Tag the commit with the version number (e.g. `git tag 1.6.0`) and push the tag (e.g. `git push origin 1.6.0`).
 Another build will trigger, which should automatically:
    - create a `rescript-vscode-<version-number>.vsix` file
    - publish that extension version to the VSCode marketplace
    - create an automatic release on GitHub